-- The authority and responsibilities of the Board of Directors, President and Chief Executive Officer, and sector heads, and the system for transferring authority between them, shall be better defined by strengthening the Board of Directors' Rules, Decision-making Rules, and other important rules.
-This will allow these officers to execute their responsibilities more efficiently. - Resolutions to be proposed at the Board of Directors' Meetings shall first be subject to deliberation by the Management Committee and other relevant committees to ensure they are appropriate and meet procedural criteria for subsequent deliberation by the Board of Directors. - After the Medium-Term Management Plan and the budget for the fiscal year are formulated, management control systems such as "management by objectives" shall be established to achieve the plan's goals and targets.
+- their responsibilities more efficiently. - 2.
+Resolutions to be proposed at the Board of Directors' Meetings shall first be subject to deliberation by the Management Committee and other relevant committees to ensure they are appropriate and meet procedural criteria for subsequent deliberation by the Board of Directors. - 3.
+After the Medium-Term Management Plan and the budget for the fiscal year are formulated, management control systems such as "management by objectives" shall be established to achieve the plan's goals and targets.